-Accessible Travel for All
+Accessible travel for all

 - Contact your airline in advance to request wheelchair assistance within the airport, access to the terminal, assistance boarding a plane, wheelchairs, specific seat assignments, medication storage or dietary needs.

-- Contact TSA Cares 72 hours before traveling to help plan for your trip.
+- Contact TSA Cares 72 hours before traveling to help plan for your trip!

 SEA Access is our program to support travelers with disabilities and promise to make the airport the most accessible in the nation.
 SEA is honored to received the Airports Council International (ACI) World’s Accessibility Enhancement Accreditation (AEA) program, which provides a continuous path of improvement for airports in the area of accessibility for passengers with disabilities.